 Joseph Duggar, however, took classes at Crown Bible College for a year before stepping away from his studies to continue working with the family.
 “Joseph just completed a year at Crown Bible College and is now back working with the Duggar family business doing construction.
 He now plans to acquire his real estate license and his CDL license,” the Duggars revealed on Facebook in 2016.

 While Jill Duggar expressed interest in becoming a nurse, she eventually became a licensed certified professional midwife in 2015.
+As for Michelle, she shared in a TLC blog post that her children took standardized tests every year, with her high school aged kids taking the GED.

 As for the Duggar spouses, Jessa’s husband, Ben Seewald, graduated from National Park College in 2015 with a degree in political science before taking classes at the Moody Bible Institute.